esola-thomas/EE368_Moodle_Team/Moodle_release_note.md

     - Follow the moodle installation instructions on your webbrowser

 # Known Bugs
-    - Feature 4 does not have a working behat test, it was not possible to find a way to check the collor of the meter bar from behat, the test was done visually.
+    - Feature 4 has a unique citustion when it comes down to behat testing.
+For the progress bar to appear the course and assigments need tk be created by the behat test.
+The given statement wont create a course that displays a progress bar.

 # Implementetions (5 Features)
     - Feature 1: Force User to Login